LASIK eye surgeryLaser-Assisted In Situ Keratomileusis; Laser vision correction; Nearsightedness - Lasik; Myopia - Lasik

 Why the Procedure Is Performed

 LASIK is most often done on people who use glasses or contact lenses because of nearsightedness (myopia).
-It is occasionally used to correct farsightedness.
+It is sometimes used to correct farsightedness.
 It may also correct astigmatism.

-The FDA and American Academy of Ophthalmology have developed guidelines for who would be a good candidate for LASIK.
+The FDA and American Academy of Ophthalmology have developed guidelines for determining LASIK candidates.

 - Your eyes must be healthy and your prescription stable.
 If you are nearsighted, you should postpone LASIK until your condition has stabilized.
 Nearsightedness may continue to increase in some patients until their mid to late 20s.